dreimer1986/yourname_card_mod/README-script.md

 Likely quite obvious, but... remove the Lovelace Animated Background Addon and all settings in Locelace RAW configuration.
 These you might wanna backup anyways.
 Some of them can be hand converted into the script.

-1. styles.js and videoBackground.css must be in www/ folder
+1. styles.js must be in www/ folder
 2. Go the the Dashboard Ressources Settings
 3. Add a new JavaScript-Module and type in: /local/styles.js?v=1
-4. Add a new Stylesheet and type in: /local/videoBackground.css
+4. Open your configuration.yaml
+5. Add /local/styles.js?v=1 the samwe spot where you already had to add Card-Mod:
+   frontend:
+     themes: !include_dir_merge_named themes
+     extra_module_url:
+       - /hacsfiles/lovelace-card-mod/card-mod.js?hacstag=1909275244204
+       - /local/styles.js?v=1
 **Optional:**
-5. If you plan to use own MP4 files, copy them to www/animated_backgrounds.
+6. If you plan to use own MP4 files, copy them to www/animated_backgrounds.

 ## <a name="stuff"></a>Stuff you can do